 October 12 - December 18

-You should dedicate around 10 hours for Design each week, including one to four hours of preparatory pre-work, four hours of live facilitated workshops, one hour for review, and 45 minutes of one-on-one coaching.
+Each fast-track learning module is designed to be easily added into an existing schedule of part-time work or other coursework.
+You should expect to dedicate around 10 hours each week, including two to four hours of preparatory pre-work, four hours of live facilitated workshops, one hour of live community learning review, and 45 minutes of one-on-one coaching.

 The Design curriculum includes our most popular workshops in four essential skill modules: foundational skills, taking stock, mapping your life, and leveling up.
 The full curriculum can be seen here.

 The cost of the 5 week Design program is $1,995.

 No, but we take care to match our participants with one of our coaches based on a number of factors, the most important of which is impact potential.

 Work sprints are a practical opportunity to apply what you’re learning in a project that you choose, scope, execute, and present.
 You’ll have two days to take an idea from concept to a finished project.
 This admittedly short amount of time gives you an opportunity to utilize skills like prioritization, project management, collaboration, and effective presentation techniques.

 You can use work sprints to add a specific project to your personal portfolio of work, focus on a new interest, or unpack an old curiosity.
 There is one 48-hourwork sprint in each Flexible Experience program.